theimowski/talk-xslt-right-tool-for-job/slides/index.md

 - data-background : images/alone.jpg

+' Share the story about CFP for DevDay and "Come on, XSLT?"
-' I've deliberately chosen to present XSLT, to prove that you can do really cool stuff with even unfamous technologies
+' I'm happy to talk about niche XSLT, to prove that you can do really cool stuff with even unfamous technologies

 ***
 - data-background : images/context2.jpg